 We don’t expect any problems, and nor should you, but if for any reason you are unable to commence your trip as scheduled, as soon as possible please contact your starting point hotel, requesting that you speak to or leave a message for your CEO (if you are not on a group tour please refer to the emergency contact details provided in this dossier).
 If you are unable to get in touch with your leader, please refer to our emergency contact details.

-If you have pre-booked an airport transfer please meet your driver near the information counter at Entrance Door number 3 of the airport, in the arrival hall.
+If you have pre-booked an airport transfer please meet your driver at gate number 10 of the airport, in the arrival hall.
 If for any reason you can not locate you driver please call the emergency transfer phone number at +66 (0) 800 562777.

 If you have still have not made contact with our representative within 30 minutes of clearing customs and immigration, we recommend that you make your own way to the Starting Point hotel, following the Joining Instructions.
 Please apply to your travel agent on your return for a refund of the transfer cost if this occurs.

 Should you need to contact us during a situation of dire need, it is best to first call either the G Adventures Local Representative (if one is listed below) or our G Adventures Local Office.
 If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, so they may return your call and assist you as soon as possible.

 If you have purchased an arrival through G Adventures or if an arrival transfer is included in the cost of your tour, please note that:

 Your arrival transfer has been arranged based on flight information provided to us.
 If you are advised of a flight schedule change within 48 hours of your scheduled arrival time, we will do our best to rearrange your arrival transfer however we cannot guarantee this.
 If your arrival transfer does not arrive within 30 minutes after you have exited the arrivals area please take a taxi to your start point hotel.